The Perfect Mate: Themes

 Robin Roberts discussed "The Perfect Mate" in her 1999 book Sexual Generations.
 She explained that the premise of a perfect mate had been seen elsewhere in science fiction, such as in The Stepford Wives, and said that she found it disturbing when works of the genre depicted this as a role model for women.
 She called "The Perfect Mate" the exemplification of the "depiction of woman as a passive reflection of a male partner".
 She compared the Federation non-interference in a people who treat women as gifts to the involvement of the United States in the Gulf War in defence of Kuwait, a country which limits rights for women.

-In Chris Gregory's 2000 book Star Trek: Parallel Narratives, he compared "The Perfect Mate" to the Star Trek: The Original Series episode "Elaan of Troyius" to the ancient Greek poem the Iliad.
+In Chris Gregory's 2000 book Star Trek: Parallel Narratives, he compared "The Perfect Mate" to the Star Trek: The Original Series episode "Elaan of Troyius" and the ancient Greek poem the Iliad.
 He said that the influence of Picard caused Kamala to abandon any potential sense of happiness and replace it with an increased sense of self-awareness and remove the ability for her to legitimately love Alrik.

 Reception

 "The Perfect Mate" aired during the week commencing May 10, 1992, in broadcast syndication.
 According to Nielsen Media Research, it was watched by 10.8 percent of all households watching television during its timeslot.
 This was the lowest first run episode of the season.
 It was the lowest rating since "In Theory", broadcast during the fourth season, and no episode broadcast afterwards during the course of the season received ratings equal or lower.

-Starlog magazine reported in 1993 that the reception from female fans of Star Trek was mostly negative due to the manner in which Kamala was presented, while some reviewers offered a similar opinion.
+Starlog reported in 1993 that the reception from female fans of Star Trek was mostly negative due to the manner in which Kamala was presented, while some reviewers offered a similar opinion.
 Michelle Erica Green, in her review for TrekNation in 2013, praised the chemistry between Stewart and Janssen but called it "a terrible episode, an enormous setback in terms of how Next Gen presents women in the 24th century, and the fact that I appreciate several of the performances doesn't mean I don't wish it had never been produced."
 She questioned that if Kamala's gender was switched about whether the arguments presented in the episode would have remained, and felt it was a missed opportunity to tackle social issues.
-Keith DeCandido disliked the episode in his review for Tor.com in 2012, giving it a score of 2 out of 10.
+Keith DeCandido disliked the episode in his review for Tor.com in 2012, giving it a score of two out of ten.
 He opined that he would "expect a storyline rooted in tiresomely traditional gender roles from a show airing in the late 1960s.
 Not so much the early 1990s."
 He said that Janssen was "flat", and did not have any chemistry with Stewart.
 DeCandido also criticized the Ferengi "at their absolute worst" and the absence of Deanna Troi from the episode.